jeremytammik/tbc/a/1860_ci_graphql.md

 ... did I mention there are `TammTreeNodes` in there?
 To traverse mechanical systems using some of the building coders fine demo code.
 That’s waiting for a good round of MEP refactoring.
-But for now duct tape will have to do.
+But for now, duct tape will have to do.

 Many thanks to Gregor for implementing, sharing and explaining this powerful tool.